Ashiya, Hyōgo

 Ashiya (芦屋市, Ashiya-shi) is a city in Hyōgo Prefecture, Japan.
 As of 1 June 2024, the city had an estimated population of 92,976 in 43,229 households and a population density of 5,000 persons per km^{2}.
 The total area of the city is 53.44 sqkm.
-It has a reputation as a high-end residential area.
+It has a reputation as a high-end residential area and is the municipality with the highest average income in Japan, outside the richest wards of Tokyo.

 Geography

 Ashiya is located between Kobe and Nishinomiya, and is the second smallest municipality in Hyōgo Prefecture.
 The ground gentle slopes from the Rokko Mountains in the north to Osaka Bay in the south.